CINCINNATI - How many cars does it take to get a quarter of a million people into downtown Cincinnati?

 Use Public Transportation When Possible

-As an alternative to driving, all are encouraged to use public transportation to obtain quick, convenient access to the downtown area.
+alternative to driving, all are encouraged to use public transportation to obtain quick, convenient access to the downtown area.

 No, the streetcar isn’t up-and-running just yet, but Metro will operate on a normal operating schedule.

-call MetroCenter at (513) 621-4455 or visit its website to see schedules and plan a trip.
+For more information, call MetroCenter at (513) 621-4455 or visit its website to see schedules and plan a trip.
 Also, don't forget about the Southbank Shuttle or TANK based out of Northern Kentucky.
 They'll help get you to either side of the river.

 Covington details 'impact zone' plan